goktug7913/ESP_Pilot/README.md

-# ESP_Pilot
+# ESP Pilot
-ESP32 Flight Controller for quadcopters
+ESP32 based Flight Controller for multirotor aircraft

-Libraries are not included right now, this won't probably build.
+I'm using Arduino libraries which are not included in this repository, so the project does not build OOB right now.

-Documentation will be here soon!
+Documentation about configuration and details will be here, presumably not very soon as I'm the only maintainer :)